mavendataguy/PDF_Reader_ScaleDP/README.md

 - Extract data from the image using Vision LLM models
 - Extract data from the text/images using LLM models
 - Extract data using DSPy framework
+- NER using LLM's
+- Visualize results

+### NLP:

 - Extract data from the text/images using NLP models from the Hugging Face Hub
-- NER using classical ML and LLM's
+- NER using classical ML models
-- Visualize results

 ### OCR: